SherG/sherrieg/content/blog/turn-news-off/index.md

 I think it's worth asking periodically:
 * Which threats are currently being pushed by politicians and/or media?
 * Are these threats being hyped?
+* How much of the news, or political discourse, is devoted to catastrophizing?
 * Why?
 Who benefits?

 ## About Gavin de Becker and the Gift of Fear masterclass